U-Alberta/ADaPT-ML/README.md

 - **4d** is the confusion matrix for the gold labels and predicted labels in the multilabel setting.
 - **4e** is the DataFrame with the model's predicted label(s) and the probability distribution over all classes.

-Once we have experimented with the MLP parameters, and possibly iterated more on the data programming step if necessary, we can prepare our models for deployment by simply updating the model environment variables in `.env` to point to `python_model.pkl`:
+Once we have experimented with the MLP parameters, and possibly iterated more on the data programming step if necessary, we can prepare our models for deployment by simply updating the model environment variables in `.env` to point to `python_model.pkl`.
+For this example use case, multiclass and multilabel models were copied and renamed to `./example_data/m/mlruns/multiclass_model.pkl` and `./example_data/m/mlruns/multilabel_model.pkl`, but their original path variables looked like this:
 ```shell
 MULTICLASS_EXAMPLE_MODEL_PATH=/mlruns/1/71a7ab2f6b694420820d707f699b32eb/artifacts/mlp/python_model.pkl
 MULTILABEL_EXAMPLE_MODEL_PATH=/mlruns/1/ab741913d3b44abdbfc3a381a551366a/artifacts/mlp/python_model.pkl